AlexVerrico/octoprint-stats/README.md

 This plugin is designed to show statistics of your printer and estimate power usage in kWh.

 ## Setup

-#### Important!
-You may need to install the system package libopenblas-dev for this plugin to work by running `sudo apt-get install libopenblas-dev`.
+**Important!
+You may need to install the system package libatlas-base-dev for this plugin to work by running `sudo apt install libatlas-base-dev`.
+Some users have also reported that instead of libatlas-base-dev, they needed to install the system package libopenblas-dev by running `sudo apt-get install libopenblas-dev`.**

 ### Python 3:
 Install via the bundled [Plugin Manager](https://github.com/foosel/OctoPrint/wiki/Plugin:-Plugin-Manager) or manually using this URL: